In this tutorial, we will see how to convert a PIE executable into a library.

 E_TYPE.DYNAMIC

-The main difference between a PIE binaries and a shared libraries is how symbols are exported.
+The main difference between PIE binaries and shared libraries is how symbols are exported.

-A shared library aims to expose functions so that executable can bind to it whereas executables shouldn’t not expose functions [1]
+A shared library is designed to expose functions so that executables can bind to it, whereas executables should not expose functions [1].

-It’s confirmed with the number of exported functions in the two different objects:
+This is confirmed by the number of exported functions in the two different objects:

 >>> print(len(libm.exported_functions))